Towards Open-World Gesture Recognition: Discussion

-This question asks the best task setting for each case, and we use the envelope analysis from the surrogate task model to answer this question.
-Most of the parameters in the surrogate task model are controllable by the designers. \textbf{We advise that a coarse context usually gives better results for the \emph{new context} case.} A coarse context is also more practical, as it simplifies the activity recognition needed to produce a task descriptor. \textbf{For the specific scenario in \emph{new gesture} case where a user wants to author a new gesture for the same command, our advice is that it is better to use a single gesture classifier for each command as the fewer gestures a model needs to classify, the better.} Moreover, our results show that the order of the applications (tasks) does not affect performance. \textbf{For the \emph{new user} case, we see the best results when the number of different users is large with LwF and PackNet}, as we observe that a larger number of users increases the overall accuracy for these two methods. \textbf{In practice, a model needs to be pre-trained and it is encouraged to pre-train the model on a large-scale dataset if available.}
+\changetextxx{This question asks for the best task setting for each case.
+This involves defining the boundaries between tasks and determining when a new task has commenced.
+Once a new task is detected, a retraining trigger (Figure 2) activates the update of the recognition model using a continual learning method.
+Thus, we use the results from the envelope analysis from the surrogate task model to answer this question, and we explore which task settings yield the most favorable outcomes. } Most of the parameters in the surrogate task model are controllable by the designers. \textbf{We advise that a coarse context usually gives better results for the \emph{new context} case.} A coarse context is also more practical, as it simplifies the activity recognition needed to produce a task descriptor. \changetextxx{The accuracy of a task descriptor determines the granularity of tasks; a less accurate descriptor results in a coarser context, while a more precise descriptor leads to a finer-grained context.
+We previously discussed that the \emph{new context} case may require classification of the current activity context, which can be performed by AR/VR HMDs and wearables via activity detection through different sensors~\cite{Cornacchia2017ASO, Ma2016LearningAP}.
+The precision of state-of-the-art activity classifiers, acting as task descriptors, is sufficiently high that it does not adversely affect the primary gesture recognition model.
+Therefore, these task descriptors are generalizable descriptors and do not require re-training with new real-world data. } \textbf{For the \emph{new user} case, we see the best results when the number of different users is large with LwF and PackNet}, as we observe that a larger number of users increases the overall accuracy for these two methods. \textbf{In practice, a model needs to be pre-trained and it is encouraged to pre-train the model on a large-scale dataset if available.}